-That being said, we will be closely monitoring the situation.
-As we get closer to the spring, we will follow the advice of the CDC (Center for Disease Control) and PA Department of Health in regards to in-person gatherings.
+That being said, we will be closely monitoring the situation, including the advice of the CDC (Center for Disease Control) and PA Department of Health in regards to in-person gatherings.

-If in-person field schools take place, we will be updating and reviewing our health-related plans and procedures and plan to regularly communicate with parents, staff and instructors.
-In creating these plans, we will follow the guidelines of the CDC , PA Department of Health, ACA (American Camp Association), and our insurance company’s suggestions for COVID-19.
+If an in-person field school(s) were to take place and/or for our tentative fall in person field weekends, we will be updating and reviewing our health-related plans and procedures and plan to regularly communicate with parents, staff and instructors.
+In creating these plans, we will follow the guidelines of the CDC, PA Department of Health, ACA (American Camp Association), and our insurance company’s suggestions for COVID-19.

 In addition, to ensure cross-preparation we will be in regular communications prior to and during field school with:

 - Our Field School Health Care Coordinator/Camp Nurses who serve as the primary person in charge of health care, dispensation of medications and medical history review of all participants;